tensorflow/tensorflow/g3doc/Passes.md

 ### Output IR

-Functions with `for` and `affine.if` instructions eliminated.
+Functions with `affine.for` and `affine.if` instructions eliminated.
 These functions may contain operations from the Standard dialect in addition to those already present before the pass.

 ### Invariants